trollinzaggi/llm-chatbot-best-practices/PROJECT_SUMMARY.md

 4. Check logs in the `logs/` directory
 5. Ensure Azure OpenAI deployment is accessible

----
+## Summary

-Your standardization repository is ready!
+Your standardization repository is ready.
 This provides a solid foundation for your team to build LLM-based POCs with Azure OpenAI across multiple libraries.